Agentic-Creative-Complex/agentic-smart-meme/README.md

 Go forth.
 Create, remix, share, evolve and spread chaos and joy in equal measure.
 Memes will outlive us all.
 Memes are the digital graffiti of our age.
 Memes are life.

 # .env setup
+Rename the `env.test` file to `.env.local` and set the respective values.

 # X Setup
 ```
 TWITTER_PRODUCTION=0 #allows posting to twitter